matloff/regtools/README.md

 ## Novel tools tools for linear, nonlinear and nonparametric regression.

-These tools are associated with my forthcoming book, <i>From Linear Models to Machine Learning: Modern Statistical Regression and Classification</i>, N. Matloff, CRC, 2017.
+These tools are associated with my book, <i>From Linear Models to Machine Learning: Modern Statistical Regression and Classification</i>, N. Matloff, CRC, 2017 (recipient of the *Technometrics* Eric Ziegel Award for Best Book Reviewed in 2017).

-<i>The tools are
-useful in general, independently of the book</i>.
+*The tools are useful in general, independently of the book*.

 ## FEATURES:

+* Tools for multiclass classification, parametric and nonparametric, any number of classes.
+One vs. All and All vs. All paradigms.
+Novel adjustment for artificially balanced (or undesirably imbalanced) data.

+* Innovative graphical tools for assessing fit in linear and nonlinear parametric models, via nonparametric methods.
+Model evaluation, examination of quadratic effects, investigation of nonhomogeneity of variance.

-* Nonparametric regression for general dimensions in predictor and response variables, using k-Nearest Neighbors.
-Local-linear option.
+* Nonparametric regression for general dimensions in predictor and response variables, using k-Nearest Neighbors (k-NN.
+Local-linear option to deal with edge aliasing.
 Allows for user-specified smoothing method.
-Allows for accelerated exploration of multiple values of <i>k</i> at once.
-Tool to aid in choosing <i>k</i>.
+Allows for accelerated exploration of multiple values of **k** at once.
+Tool to aid in choosing **k**.

-* Innovative tools for assessing fit in linear and nonlinear parametric models, via nonparametric methods.
-Model evaluation, examination of quadratic effects, investigation of nonhomogeneity of variance.

-* Tools for multiclass classification, parametric and nonparametric.
-One vs. All and All vs. All.
-Novel adjustment for artificially balanced data.

-* Linear regression, PCA and log-linear model estimation in missing-data setting, via the Available Cases method.

 * Nicer implementation of ridge regression, with more meaningful scaling and better plotting.